The Sound of Silence Part Two Written by Zoe Lance

 Laurel squinted.
 “I don't get it.”
 She screwed up her face, trying to work out what Beth’s latest sculpture could possibly resemble.
 “Is it...an egg?”

 “Yeah, ‘cos all eggs look like that, don’t they?”
 Beth tutted.
-“Doesn't it remind you of that Munch painting?
-The one we googled in Art?”
+“Don't you reckon it looks like that 'Scream' thing?"

 Beth rolled her eyes, and moved her books off her desk.
 In the new space, she placed the abstract clay head right into the centre, stood back and looked at it.
 A permanent reminder of her new life.
 Constantly watching over her.